Is a press brake retrofit the right fit for your business?

 If the backgauge control is where you have most of your problems and the mechanical aspects of the backgauge are fine, control-only retrofits are an affordable way to regain the productivity of your press brake.

-If your current press brake is not working, you will want to calculate how much it will cost to get the press brake working again.
+If your current press brake is not working, you will want to calculate how much it will cost to get it working again.
 After this, you will want to contact a retrofit company to estimate the cost of your retrofit.

 Alternatively, you may realize that it is better to replace your old machine altogether.
 If this is the case, you will find that there are many options in the market to consider for new press brakes.
 Popular choices include state-of-the-art servo-electric-driven press brakes.
-They are low-maintenance, are accurate and repeatable to 0.00008 in and have no hydraulic pumps or fluids.
+They are low-maintenance, accurate, repeatable to 0.00008 inches, and have no hydraulic pumps or fluids.
 As a bonus, they are super quiet, and you’ll consume significantly less energy than a traditional hydraulic press brake.

-Automec has developed a press brake retrofit upgrade kit that replaces the Hurco® control and electronics with Automec’s CNC150 control and electronics.
+Automec has developed a press brake retrofit upgrade kit that replaces the Hurco® control and electronics with Automec’s CNC 600 and CNC 150 control and electronics.
 The Hurco ® mechanical structure needs to be in good working condition, but the electronics do not matter as we replace the servo amplifiers, encoder, cables and all other components except for the motor.
 The Hurco ® DC motor is usually in good shape and only needs replacement in rare instances.
 We currently do not offer upgrades for dual motor/dual ball screw Hurco ® backgauges.

 The CNC150 control will perform as you know it and the Hurco® backgauge will position with approximately the same speed, accuracy and holding force of the traditional Hurco® system.
 All Automec supplied components come with a one-year warranty.